CPD TG-TET PAPER-I,PYQsJUNE2025

 B. Authoritative

-C. Authoritatrian
+C. Authoritarian

 D. Democratic

 30. A primary school child who went to another country for summer vacation narrated what all she saw to her friends and teacher after vacation.
-The girl is in this mode of representatin according to Bruner
+The girl is in this mode of representation according to Bruner

 A. Enactive